livelycode36/markdown2potplayer/doc/README_EN.md

 ![image-20240210192118660](../assets/image-20240210192118660.png)

-- Since Potplayer's minimum is 1 second, you can set it to 0.x seconds here.
+- Potplayer's minimum is 1 second, you can set it to 0.x seconds here.
-- Note:
-  - Do not leave it blank.
-If you enter `0`, it will use the time span set by the user in Potplayer.

 ## Custom Protocol